batubal/batubal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior Student at Middle East Technical University, Turkey | Undergraduate Researcher at University of Cambridge, UK
+subtitle: Senior Computer Engineering Student at Middle East Technical University Undergraduate Researcher at University of Cambridge, UK
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: